ljtill/bicep-dev-box/README.md

 Azure Resource Manager - Role Assignment

-- Navigate to the Subscription in the Azure portal.
+- Navigate to the Subscription in the Azure portal
 - Select 'Access control (IAM)' and 'Add' - 'Add role assignment'
 - Select Role - Contributor and select 'Members'
 - Provide the 'Name' of the application from the previous steps